oceanprotocol/ocean-subgraph/README.md

 npm i
 ```

-Let the components know where to pickup the smartcontract addresses:
+3. Let the components know where to pickup the smart contract addresses:
 ```
 export ADDRESS_FILE="${HOME}/.ocean/ocean-contracts/artifacts/address.json"
 ```

-Generate the subgraph
+4. Generate the subgraph
 ```bash
 npm run bargesetup
 ```

-To deploy a subgraph connected to Barge, use:
+5. To deploy a subgraph connected to Barge, use:

 ```bash
 npm run create:local-barge
 npm run deploy:local-barge
 ```

+- Alternatively, if you want to get the sub-graph quickly running on barge, you can run `npm run quickstart:barge` which combines steps 3-5 above.

 You now have a local graph-node running on http://localhost:9000

 ## 🧪 Testing